 Cut out your scones using a round biscuit or scone cutter or a small jam jar or glass.
 You should get anywhere from 7 to 12 scones, depending on the size of your cutter.

-Transfer your scones to a lined baking pan.
+Transfer your scones to a prepared baking sheet.
 Then gather the remaining dough into a ball, knead together once or twice until smooth, and again press it out to 1 inch [25mm] thickness.
 Cut out the rest of your scones and transfer them to your baking sheet.

-Brush the top of the scones using what’s left of the milk and egg mixture (or mix one additional egg with 1 tsp milk, cream or water in a small bowl and brush that on the tops of the scones).
+Brush the top of the scones using what’s left of the milk and egg mixture (or mix one additional egg with 1 tsp milk, cream or water in a small bowl to make an egg wash and then brush that on the tops of the scones).
 Sometimes I have enough milk/egg left over, sometimes I don’t.

 Cool scones on a wire rack.